Monitor Intune Device compliance policies

 Users who are assigned a compliance policy of any type aren't shown in the report, regardless of device platform.
 For example, if you've assigned a Windows compliance policy to a user with an Android device, the device doesn't show up in the report.
 However, Intune considers that Android device not compliant.
 To avoid issues, we recommend that you create policies for each device platform and deploy them to all users.

-The Device compliance > Policy compliance report shows you the policies, and how many devices are compliant and noncompliant.
+The Policy compliance chart shows you the policies, and how many devices are compliant and noncompliant.

-The Device compliance > Setting compliance report shows you, per compliance setting, the total number of devices in each compliance state.
-It shows all device compliance policy settings from all compliance policies, the platforms the policy settings are applied, and the number of noncompliant devices.
+The Setting compliance chart shows you all device compliance policy settings from all compliance policies, the platforms the policy settings are applied, and the number of noncompliant devices.

 View status of device policies

 You can check the different states of your policies, by platform.
 For example, you have a macOS compliance policy.
 You want to see the devices that are impacted by this policy, and know if there are conflicts or failures.

 This feature is included in the device status reporting:

 Select Devices > Compliance policies > Policies.
 A list of policies is shown, including the platform, if the policy is assigned, and more details.